01010100b/AgeSharp/README.md

 }
 ```

 Only instance fields are supported, not properties or other constructs.
-Arrays can not be fields.
+Arrays can not be fields, this restriction may be lifted in the future.

 #### Globals